GoogleCloudPlatform/gsutil/test/ci/CI.md

 ### Overview
 -----

 Kokoro aims to be our primary CI system.
-For internal Googlers, its documentation is in the README.md at [go/gsutil-kokoro-piper](http://go/gsutil-kokoro-piper) and the design document for integrating with Kokoro is at [go/gsutil-test-matrix](http://go/gsutil-test-matrix).
+For internal Googlers, its documentation is at [go/gsutil-ci](http://go/gsutil-ci) and the design document for integrating with Kokoro is at [go/gsutil-test-matrix](http://go/gsutil-test-matrix).

 These tests launch every time a PR is submitted by a trusted author (Googler in the GoogleCloudPlatform org), or when a trusted author manually invokes tests on an external contributer's PR.